mnshmnsh/Development-of-Novel-Quantum-Algorithms/README.md

 Ensure your repository does not contain any personal or team tokens/access information to access backends.
 Ensure your repository does not contain any third-party intellectual property (logos, company names, copied literature, or code).
 Any resources used must be open source or appropriately referenced.

 ### Team Information:
-Team Member 1: _(full name)_
+Team Member 1: Hisham Mansour
- - Email:
+ - Email: mansouh@gmail.com
- - Discord ID:
+ - Discord ID: mnsh12
- - GitHub ID:
+ - GitHub ID: mnshmnsh
- - Nationality:
+ - Nationality:Swiss
  - Current affiliation:

 Team Member 2: _(full name)_